 A Brief Analysis On Viking Age Weaponry, Armours, And Equipment

-The most veridic sources of information on the weapons and armours used on the battlefield by the Norsemen throughout the Viking Age stem from the Icelandic sagas, the skaldic poems, as well as from a series of archaeological findings.
+The most veridic sources of information on the weapons and armours used on the battlefield by the Norsemen throughout the Viking Age stem from the Icelandic sagas, the skaldic poems, as well as from a series of archaeological discoveries.

-To this date, some of the main points of interest are represented by the archaeological findings excavated in Scandinavia during the 20th century.
+To this date, some of the main points of interest are represented by the archaeological discoveries excavated in Scandinavia during the 20th century.
 One such discovery from the site of a farm called Gjermundbu located in the proximity of the little village of Haugsbygd, southern Norway, emphasises several important pieces of Viking Age equipment dating to the 10th century.

 Among the artefacts discovered there was also one of the only authentic and best preserved Viking Age helmets.
-Aside from the helmet proper, there have been unearthed three additional swords, an almost intact chain mail, three axes, three spearheads, four bulges from shields, a riding equipment, several game pieces as well as some dices from the burial mound where the burnt remains of two male Norsemen were found.
+Aside from the helmet proper, there have been unearthed three additional swords, an almost intact chain mail, three axes, three spearheads, four bulges from shields, a riding equipment, several game pieces as well as some dice from the burial mound where the burnt remains of two male Norsemen were found.
 By all means, these artefacts seemed to have belonged to two wealthy Norse chieftains.

 The only surviving, complete, and authentic Viking Age helmet from Ringerike, eastern Norway.
 Image source: Wikimedia Commons